Xomega-Net/Xomega.Docs/docs/tutorial/3-details/5-dynamic-title.md

 # 3.5 Dynamic view title

-In this section we are going to make our view *Sales Order Details* use a dynamic title, which would include the current sales order number.
+In this section, we are going to make our *Sales Order Details* view use a dynamic title, which would include the current sales order number.

 ## View title overview

-The base titles of our views are specified as an attribute of the view definition, and were set up for us from the object names when we initially added CRUD operations and views to our model, as shown below.
+The base titles of our views are specified as an attribute of the view definition and were set up for us from the object names when we initially added CRUD operations and views to our model, as shown below.

 ```xml title="sales_order.xom"
   <ui:views>